 6 Somerset Falls

 The breath-taking waterfall is hidden in the rainforest, 3km east of Hope Bay.
 This is where the Daniels River plunges down a narrow gorge.
-Entrance fee includes a guided tour through a grotto by boat, therefor a stunning experience!
+Entrance fee includes a guided tour through a grotto by boat, therefore a stunning experience!
 Hidden Falls tumbles 10m into this jade-colored grotto.

-At the entrance you’ll start with a walk in the tropical rainforest to the Hidden Falls.
-The tropical forest path takes you past the ruins of a Spanish aqueduct: there is history all over Jamaica!
-Furthermore you board a boat to travel beneath the tumbling water.
+At the entrance you’ll start with a walk in the tropical rainforest to the hidden falls.
+The tropical forest path takes you past the ruins of a Spanish aqueduct; there is history all over Jamaica!
+Furthermore, you board a boat to travel beneath the tumbling water.
 Make sure to get your camera ready!
 The beauty of the falls will take your breath away as you slowly pass their delicate descent.